 Order signed copies from the author here.

-Paula is a judge for the Aurealis Awards and used to be a submissions reader for SQ Mag, a speculative fiction magazine.
-She also judged the international EPIC New Voices Young Writers awards.
+Paula is a regular judge for the Aurealis Awards and a submissions reader for Aurealis Magazine.